jinzaizhichi/Linux-Bash-Commands/README.md

 </tr>
 <tr>
 <td class="tg-yw4l">!</td>
-<td class="tg-yw4l">&nbsp;Reverse (or negate) the sense of a test or exit status [bang].
+<td class="tg-yw4l">&nbsp;Reverse (or negate) [exclamation].
 The ! operator inverts the exit status of the command to which it is applied.
 It also inverts the meaning of a test operator</td>
 </tr>
 <tr>
 <td class="tg-yw4l">*</td>